Sun Belt Promo Codes, Football Predictions, Computer Picks & Best Bets | Bowl Season

 Sun Belt Football Promo Codes, Predictions, Computer Picks & Best Bets | Bowl Season

-Based on our projections, the best bet in terms of the total for the 11 Sun Belt bowl season games is Miami (OH) vs. Appalachian State -- for more tips, including parlay opportunities, scroll down.
+Based on our projections, the best bet in terms of the total for the 11 Sun Belt bowl season matchups is Miami (OH) vs. Appalachian State -- for more tips, including parlay opportunities, see below.

 Sportsbook Promo Codes